-Program goal: Guide and prompt students to identify ethical theories or approaches and apply appropriate ethical reasoning to reach conclusions and support moral judgments.
+Guide and prompt students to identify ethical theories or guidelines and apply appropriate ethical reasoning to reach conclusions and support moral judgments.

-Learning objectives / Levels of competency Desired outcomes Unsatisfactory Emerging Developing Proficient Mastery Conceptualization The student identifies and explains the ethical theory's or approach's essential moral principle or value and its relation to the theory as a whole.
-Fails to identify the theory's or approach's essential moral principle or value.
-Identifies the theory's or approach's essential moral principle or value, but cannot explain it or relate it to the theory or approach as a whole.
-Identifies the theory's or approach's essential moral principle or value, but explains it incompletely and does not relate it to the theory or approach as a whole.
-Identifies and explains the theory's or approach's essential moral principle or value, but does not relate it to the theory or approach as a whole.
-Identifies and explains the theory's or approach's essential moral principle or value, and relates it correctly to the theory or approach as a whole.
-Application The student applies the moral principle or value to an action, decision, or issue and generates the correct moral judgment within a certain framework and its implications.
+Student learning Student Learr ning Outcomes' Levels s of Competency: objective Unsatisfactory Emerging Developing Proficient Mastery SLO1: Conceptualization The student identifies and explains the ethical theory's or approach's essential moral principle or value and its relation to the theory as a whole Fails to identify the theory's essential moral principle or value.
+Identifies the theory's essential moral principle or value, but cannot explain it or relate it to the theory as a whole.
+Identifies the theory's essential moral principle or value, but explains it incompletely and does not relate it to the theory as a whole.
+Identifies and explains the theory's essential moral principle or value, but does not relate it to the theory as a whole.
+Identifies and explains the theory's essential moral principle or value, and relates it correctly to the theory as a whole.
+SLO2 Application The student applies the moral principle or value to an action, decision, or issue and generates the correct moral judgment within a certain framework and its implications.
 Fails to apply the moral principle or value to an action, decision, or issue.
-Applies the moral principle or value to an action, decision, or issue in an incomplete way and cannot generate the correct moral judgment within a certain framework or explain its implications.
-Applies the moral principle or value to an action, decision, or issue and generates the correct moral judgment within a certain framework but cannot explain the implications.
-Applies the moral principle or value to an action, decision, or issue and generates the correct moral judgment within a certain framework, but explains the implications incompletely.
-Applies the moral principle or value to an action, decision, or issue, and generates the correct moral judgment within a certain framework, as well as explains the implications completely.
-Comparison and Evaluation The student identifies, compares, and evaluates similarities and differences between ethical theories or approaches, as well as the strengths and weaknesses of the ethical theories or approaches.
-Fails to identify similarities and differences between the theories or approaches and fails to identify the strengths and weaknesses of the ethical theories or approaches.
-Identifies either similarities or differences between the ethical theories or approaches or the strengths and weaknesses of the ethical theories or approaches.
-Identifies both similarities and differences between the ethical theories or approaches and the strengths and weaknesses of the ethical theories or approaches.
-Compares similarities and differences between the ethical theories or approaches and the strengths and weaknesses of the ethical theories or approaches.
-Compares similarities and differences between the ethical theories or approaches and the strengths and weaknesses of the ethical theories or approaches and evaluates the ethical theories or approaches based upon their strengths and weaknesses.
+Applies the moral principle or value to an action, decision, or issue in an incomplete way and cannot generate the correct moral judgment or explain its implications.
+Applies the moral principle or value to an action, decision, or issue and generates the correct moral judgment, but cannot explain the implications.
+Applies the moral principle or value to an action, decision, or issue and generates the correct moral judgment, but explains the implications incompletely.
+Applies the moral principle or value to an action, decision, or issue, and generates the correct moral judgment, as well as explains the implications completely.
+SLO3: Comparison and Evaluation The student identifies, compares, and evaluates similarities and differences between ethical theories or approaches, as well as the strengths and weaknesses of the ethical theories or approaches.
+Fails to identify similarities and differences between the theories or guidelines and fails to identify the strengths and weaknesses of the ethical theories or guidelines.
+Identifies either similarities or differences between the ethical theories or guidelines or the strengths and weaknesses of the ethical theories or guidelines.
+Identifies both similarities and differences between the ethical theories or guidelines and the strengths and weaknesses of the ethical theories or guidelines.
+Compares similarities and differences between the ethical theories or guidelines and the strengths and weaknesses of the ethical theories or guidelines.
+Compares similarities and differences between the ethical theories or guidelines and the strengths and weaknesses of the ethical theories or guidelines and evaluates the ethical theories or guidelines based upon their strengths and weaknesses.